jimuelceleste/interactive-ASQ-SEIR-NLIR-model/README.md

 # interactive-ASQ-SEIR-NLIR-model

-The ASQ-SEIR-NLIR model is a COVID-19 model described by a system of ODEs [1, 2, 3].
+The Age-Stratified Quarantine Modified SEIR with Nonlinear Incidence Rates (ASQ-SEIR-NLIR) model is a COVID-19 model described by a system of ordinary differential equations [1, 2, 3].
 This tool allows users to interact with the model by adjusting its parameter values.
 Changes to the results will reflect real-time.

 Written with Jupyter Notebook: ```asq-seir-nlir.ipynb```